 IVR technology requires touch-tone or speech-recognition technology to answer customer questions, handle their requests or point them in the right direction.
 In most cases, this is all done without the need for a customer to speak directly with an employee.

 Why Use IVR Systems?

 Since most SMEs don’t have the luxury of hiring switchboard or call center employees whose sole responsibility is to answer the phone, IVRs are pretty much mandatory for routing calls, answering FAQs about one’s company and addressing basic customer-service issues.

 The challenge is finding a VoIP system that includes a cost-effective IVR platform that will improve customer service.

-For as low as $1 per month, Telzio IVR menus include automated greetings with button options.
+Telzio IVR menus include automated greetings with dialpad options.
 Their process makes it super-easy for the caller to be directed to the service or department that will point them quickly in the direction they desire (e.g. Press 1 for sales, 2 for support).

 With Telzio, you can also customize the IVR menu with recorded company greetings to provide important information, such as business hours, company directory, and other any other information you feel is important for your caller to know.

 Each button on the keypad can also be used to direct callers to a designated action, like call forwarding, voicemail, a conference call, or another menu.